PopsicleSnow/OlympusTab/README.md

 [Google Chrome](https://support.google.com/chrome/a/answer/2714278)

 ### TODO
+ - Save background to chrome.storage.local.set
- - Add settings option to change background color using chrome.storage.local.set
+ - Ability to use default background
+ - Implement favicon support
  - Add custom search engine logo above search bar with toggle to remove it in settings